ellow0rld/SCR-SAM/README.md

 * **Foundation Model Native:** Leverages the Segment Anything Model (SAM) zero-shot weights.

 ## 📂 Repository Structure
-* `KiTS_SCR_LoRA.ipynb`: Full pipeline for the KiTS 19 dataset (Data Loading, SCR Training, and Evaluation).
+* `SCR on KiTS.ipynb`: Full pipeline for the KiTS 19 dataset (Data Loading, SCR Training, and Evaluation).
-* `BraTS_SCR_Evaluation.ipynb`: Evaluation and Inference pipeline for the BraTS 2021 dataset.
+* `SCR on BRaTS.ipynb`: Evaluation and Inference pipeline for the BraTS 2021 dataset.
 * `README.md`: Usage guidelines and dataset links.

 ---